 5. Put some money toward paid search ads.

 The idea that paid search ads are, at best, complicated and, at worst, a waste of marketing dollars is a deep-seated myth in PT lore.
 But I’m here to tell you that’s simply not true.
 Of course, marketing to existing patients is easy—and for that, you’d use email marketing.
 But when you’re trying to draw in prospective patients (i.e., ones who may not even know your clinic exists), paid ads are incredibly effective.
 That’s because pay-per-click (or “PPC”) ads are highly targeted, only appearing when someone is searching for specific terms.
-Assuming you’ve set up your Google Ads correctly (which WebPT’s own PPC expert walks you through here), then when a potential patient runs a Google search for local physical therapists, your website will not only show up in the organic search results, but it’ll also appear in the ad block at the top of the page.
+Assuming you’ve set up your Google Ads correctly (which WebPT’s own PPC expert walks you through in this blog post), then when a potential patient runs a Google search for local physical therapists, your website will not only show up in the organic search results, but it’ll also appear in the ad block at the top of the page.

 How much should PTs spend on paid ads?